mohamad-msalme/udemy-learning-journey/README.md

-# udemy-learning-journey
+# Udemy Learning Journey

-A repository to track the Udemy courses I'm taking and the code examples and project files I'm creating.
-Each course will have its own folder with notes and code examples.
-This repository will serve as a learning resource for myself and others interested in software development.
+This repository tracks the Udemy courses I'm taking and contains the code examples and project files I'm creating.
+It serves as a learning resource for myself and others interested in various topics in software development.

+Each course has its own folder with notes, code examples, and project files.
+Check out the individual course folders for more details and resources.